wagnerjoha/MA-files/README.md

 This repository contains two types of scripts to reproduce figures.
 They have been tested on R version 4.4.2. on a x86_64-pc-linux-gnu machine.

+The project can be found on GitHub at: https://github.com/wagnerjoha/MA-files

 ## 1. run_*-scripts
 Direct execution scripts that include all calculations.
 The user should be aware that this might take time depending on the simulation setting.